 You spent the time and money to buy or make the Halloween costumes, but they'll only be worn for a few hours.
 In the dark.
 Hidden under a coat, if the trick-or-treating forecast calls for cold weather.

 Solution?
 Extend the Halloween season by throwing a Halloween party for kids.
 Here are some suggested themes with activities and menus that complement them.

 This party can get messy, but it's so much fun it could become an annual tradition.

-Invite several families to your house, and ask them to bring their own pumpkins and carving tools.
-Set up long tables either outside, in the garage or in a rec room with the floors covered.
+Invite several families to your house, and ask them to bring their pumpkins and carving tools.
+Set up long tables either outside, in the garage or a rec room with the floors covered.